 Other Ski Pole Features

 In addition to variations in grips, straps, and baskets, some ski poles include additional features that set them apart from the competition.
-From our list above, notable additions include the stainless steel pick on the front of Black Diamond’s Carbon Whippet for self-arresting and the hooked tip on the G3 Via Aluminum and Dynafit Tour for tweaking heel risers or scraping snow off of skis and skins.
+From our list above, notable additions include the stainless steel pick on the front of Black Diamond’s Carbon Whippet for self-arresting and the hooked tip on the Dynafit Tour, Black Diamond Traverse, and Traverse Compactor for tweaking heel risers or scraping snow off of skis and skins.
 We did our best to call out any unique and noteworthy features in the write-ups above, as they can be a big help for the right user and activity.

 Ski poles (chatting on slopes)